-Users can access the ExtraHop appliance in three ways: through a set of pre-configured user accounts, through local user accounts configured on the appliance, or through remote user accounts configured on existing authentication servers, such as LDAP, Radius, and TACACS+.
+Users can access the ExtraHop system in three ways: through a set of pre-configured user accounts, through local user accounts configured on the appliance, or through remote user accounts configured on existing authentication servers, such as LDAP, SAML, Radius, and TACACS+.

 This topic is about default and local accounts.
 See Remote Authentication to learn how to configure remote accounts.

-- This account provides full system read and write privileges on the Web UI, Admin UI, and Shell, which is the ExtraHop command-line interface (CLI).
-On physical appliances, the default password for this account is the service tag number on the front of the appliance.
-On virtual appliances, the default password is default.
+- This account provides full system read and write privileges to the browser-based user interface and to the ExtraHop command-line interface (CLI).
+On physical sensors, the default password for this account is the service tag number on the front of the appliance.
+On virtual sensors, the default password is default.

 - The shell account, by default, has access to non-administrative shell commands in the ExtraHop CLI.
-On physical appliances, the default password for this account is the service tag number on the front of the appliance.
-On virtual appliances, the default password is default.
+On physical sensors, the default password for this account is the service tag number on the front of the appliance.
+On virtual sensors, the default password is default.

 Centralized authentication provides the following benefits: